bradlug/bradlug.github.io/meetings/index.markdown

 All the dates are in our [calendar](https://www.google.com/calendar/embed?src=j0levg4c0p2op08nf5elp3u50k%40group.calendar.google.com&ctz=Europe/London).

-**Speak Up**
+**Share a talk**
 If you would like to give a **talk or demonstration**, please drop us a line!
 Talks and Demonstrations can take on almost any format from show and tell to a more formal presentation.
-We would love to hear about what projects people are hacking on.
+We would love to hear about what projects people are working on.

 We would also like to hear about anything to do with the **Open source/Free software** movement so please, if you have talks or lectures you would like to give to the group, do get in touch!